waytohealth/oauth2-withings/README.md

-# Fitbit Provider for OAuth 2.0 Client
+# Withings Provider for OAuth 2.0 Client

-This package provides Fitbit OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).
+This package provides Withings OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

 This package is compliant with [PSR-1][], [PSR-2][], [PSR-4][], and [PSR-7][].
 If you notice compliance oversights, please send a patch via pull request.

-Developers can register applications to use the Fitbit API at <https://dev.fitbit.com/apps>.

 ## Requirements